adamgate/ML-Image-Gatherer/README.md

 CHROMEDRIVER_PATH = <PATH_TO_CHROME_WEBDRIVER_HERE>
 ```

-5. Insert the path to the chrome webdriver you installed in the file.
+5. Replace the angle brackets with the path to where you installed the chrome webdriver.

 That should be all you need to do to get the program up and running.